 - Physical Examination: A student must submit a complete physical examination report to the Nursing Department Office prior to entrance into the first clinical course.
 The physical examination must confirm that the student is capable of performing all duties necessary for the safe care of patients.
 A physician or other health care provider may complete the physical examination.
-A physical exam form may be obtained from the Nursing Department administrative assistant's office. - TB skin test/PPD: Students must provide a negative result annually.
-A previous positive TB skin test will require an annual questionnaire and a chest x-ray every two years indicating that the student is free of active TB symptoms. - For students born after 1957, documentation of immunization for MMR must be provided.
+A physical exam form may be obtained from the Nursing Department administrative assistant's office. - Tuberculosis testing: Students must provide a negative result annually.
+A previous positive TB test will require an annual questionnaire and a chest x-ray every two years or as required by the assigned clinical facility indicating that the student is free of active TB symptoms. - For students born after 1957, documentation of immunization for MMR must be provided.
 If MMR documentation cannot be obtained, an immune titer report may be substituted. - The physical exam must include evaluation for color blindness.